4 Tips On Abundance To Make Your Holidays Shine

 During the holidays, it's all about getting stuff, right?
 Or is it all about giving?
 Either way, the holidays are exactly when we want to bring up the topic of abundance in our lives.
 And, it's a perfect time to lay this foundation with your children.

-This week’s podcast was all about abundance…even more so, how to not be a scrooge but to live a life of abundance!
+I now have several podcasts on abundance, like this one and this one.
+It's not just about holiday times, but how to not be a scrooge but to live a life (not season) of abundance!
 We covered four main areas, so for you out there who prefer the written word, I wanted to lay these out for you as well.

 Are you living in fear?